DKorchuganov/classicaplus-hugo/README.md

 ### Composer's works

-All compositions used in event's programs should be described in data files in `data/works` folder.
+Any composition used in event programs should be described in a data file in `data/works` folder.
 Works (aka compositions) are stored in sub-foldes named according to corresponding composer's name.
 There are no content files for works at the moment, but they might be added in the future.

 #### Work data file